Go to content

 Working with both a great friend in Rickard and one of my favorite rock bands in Backyard Babies was exciting, educational, and ridiculously cool.
 As a fan I constantly had to pinch myself, since I was doubting it was actually happening.

-Unfortunately, I couldn’t keep working with the band and developing the website further after switching employer later in 2015.
+Unfortunately, I couldn’t keep working with the band after switching employer later in 2015.
 The band and their manager Per Kviman wanted to keep me on board, but couldn’t do it for contractual reasons.

 Tech stack details